Another Chance to Win and Watch

 As a thank you to all of our loyal listeners, every Friday morning at 7:50 we give you a chance to win a nifty prize courtesy of the WSBS Facebook Friday contest.
 To be in the running to win, all you need to do is like us at the WSBS Facebook page and we could be shouting out your name on Friday.

 Over the years, we've given away a variety of prizes including restaurant certificates, grocery store gift cards, movie passes and more.
 The excitement is almost here as this week's prize consists of a family four-pack of tickets to Four Bros.
 Drive-In Theater in Amenia, NY.
+The best part is that these tickets don't expire.
 So like us now and you along with three of your friends/family members may be going to the drive-in.
 You may just be our next winner.
 That would be an excellent way to kickoff the weekend.